datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 0x1f7e6:	"ab+"
 ```

-Clearly this is the _Create New Bullentin_ function.
-That leaves `0xe97c`:
+Clearly this is the _Create New Bullentin_ function, so that leaves `0xe97c`:

 ![](png/quotec.png)